CharylLi/camp-mate/README.md

     -   Logged-in users can create new campgrounds.
 Users can edit or delete only the campgrounds they created.
 Each campground includes a title, location, description, price, images, and a location displayed on an interactive map using **Mapbox**.

--   **Leave, Edit, and Delete Reviews**:
+-   **Leave, and Delete Reviews**:

-    -   Logged-in users can leave reviews on campgrounds, as well as edit or delete their own reviews.
+    -   Logged-in users can leave reviews on campgrounds, as well as delete their own reviews.
 Each review includes a rating (1-5) and a text body.

 -   **Persistent Data Storage**: